Deep-Fusion-Innovators/paper-Cervical-Cancer-Detection/README.md

 ## Software dependencies

-Methods to infer models are implemented in
+Methods to infer models are implemented in Python/C++.
+The inference code could be requested by emailing corresponding authors.

 ## License